Home cleaning tips for dog owners

 • Hard rubber or plastic dog toys to reduce the spread of germs and bacteria

-Use your washing machine for:
+Use your washing machine

 • Doggy sofa blankets or throws

-• Doggy toys made of fabric
+• Toys made of fabric

 • Any fabric leads